 - Assigned case numbers from Shutterstock’s Contributor Support team.

-- Case numbers must be submitted through the “Notes for Reviewer > See the following case number” dropdown option.
+- Case numbers must be submitted through the “Notes for Reviewer > Case number” dropdown option.
 They should not be entered in the title field.
 Learn more about using the Notes for reviewer menu.

 - Titles must be complete sentences, not a list of keywords.
 Keywords should be added in the keyword section only.